-Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2017 is out!
+Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2018 is out!

 This is definitely one of the most anticipated forecasts for Japan and travel lovers – the one document that thousands of visitors to Japan plan their travel schedules on.
 Even while the mountains are still blanketed in snow and the locals and travelers are still bundled up in coats, the promise of the cherry blossoms’ eventual comeback is enough to warm us up.

-- March 28 to April 4, 2017 – Kanto: Tokyo and surrounding areas
+- March 25 to April 1 – Tokyo, Kanagawa, and Yamanashi

-- May 4 to 11, 2017 – Hokkaido: Sapporo and surrounding areas
+- May 3 to 10 – Sapporo and around Hokkaido

 - Map of all locations